AndriFannar/HBV1/README.md

 ### API Availability
 The API is hosted on Render and can be accessed at the following [URL](https://hbv1-api.onrender.com/api/v1/).
 * To make requests to the API, use the URL above (`https://hbv1-api.onrender.com/api/v1/`) and append the endpoint you want to access, which is found in the documentation for the Controllers.
+* Note that connecting to the API requires an API key.

 There is also a website that makes use of the same codebase, available to view [here](https://hbv1.onrender.com/).